klimgeran/community/governance.md

 SIGs exist primarily for collaboration around specific efforts and most of the effort is focused within the SIG, where sometimes SIGs have to interact with others, such as a client SIG interacting with the doc SIG for required updates/enhancements.

-TODO: add SIG charter info
-TODO: add SIG suggested governance overview
+TODO: add more SIG details here

 ## Subprojects